pkrajput/neural_movie_RS/README.md

 # Movie Recommendations using NeuralCF and DeepFM for Warm Start Scenario
-Recommendation System Final Project; Skoltech 2023
+Recommendation System Final Project: Skoltech 2023

 ## Dataset and Model